Trinchesia genovae (O’Donoghue, 1929)

 - Genovae refers to the city of Genoa (Italy)

-It is an anfiatlantic species as it has been cited in the Caribbean (Costa Rica) and in the Canary Islands, also in all European Atlantic and Mediterranean coasts.
-In the Iberian Peninsula it has been found in all coastal areas of Spain and Portugal, also in the Balearic islands.
-In Catalonia it has been cited in various localities of the Costa Brava: Cala Sant Antoni and Es Caials (Cadaques), Cala Aiguafreda (Begur), Cala Mateua (L’Escala), Llafranc, Tossa de Mar, Cala Santa Cristina (Lloret), Blanes, Mataro and Port l’Estany (L’Ametlla de Mar).
+It is a species reported in all European Atlantic and Mediterranean coasts.
+American reports of this species should be confirmed.
+In the Iberian Peninsula it has been found in all coastal areas of Spain and Portugal, also in the Balearic and Canary islands.
+In Catalonia it has been reported in various localities of the Costa Brava: Cadaques, Begur, L’Escala, Llafranc, Tossa de Mar, Lloret, Blanes, Mataro and L’Ametlla de Mar.

 | : OBIS|